Apple Allegedly Preparing Self-Driving Electric Van | Digital Trends

 The on-again, off-again iCar is one of the most mysterious projects Apple is believed to be working on.
-Though nothing is official yet, a recent report claims we need to stop referring to the vehicle as the iCar and call it iVan instead.
-The model is well on its way to production, according to a German magazine, and it will arrive as a battery-powered van rather than as a sleek sedan, or as a city-friendly hatchback.
+And now, though nothing is official yet, a recent report claims we need to stop referring to the vehicle as the iCar and call it the iVan instead.
+The model is well on its way to production, according to a German magazine, and it will arrive as a battery-powered van rather than as a sleek sedan or city-friendly hatchback.

 The autonomous aspect raises an interesting question: Will private motorists be able to buy the iVan from an Apple store, or will the company deploy its people-hauler as part of either a car-sharing program or a shuttle service like Waymo’s?
 Both are possible, but the latter option sounds more likely.